MaskdDev/MaskdDev-Docs/docs/writerstats/guide/sessions.md

 ## Spectating a group session

-If you want to join a group session without a writing project, you can use `/session spectate`.
+If you want to join a group session without the need to submit a wordcount at the end, you can use `/session spectate`.
 You will be notified at the start and the end of the session but will not be able to submit your final stats with `/session complete` at the end of the session.

 ## Finishing a Session